 Instead of having to visit two or three different shops, Erik’s customers will be able to get everything that they need at one location, which is much more convenient than having to juggle schedules with multiple motorcycle modification shops.

 Beyond building his own business, Erik is also dedicated to spending time with and building his own family.
 The dedicated painting expert is a proud husband and father, with a loving wife and daughter to come home to each day after work.
 When he’s not busy being Texas’ most awesome custom motorcycle painter, Erik can be found doing whatever he can to help support his family and make sure that they know that they’re loved.

 To commemorate his favorite mentions in magazines such as Truckin, Lone Star Performance, and American Bagger, Erik has commissioned several plaques from In The News to immortalize the issues that featured his work.
 Each one of these custom wall plaques features an image, a story, or a cover from the magazines that have featured Erik’s work, creating a memorial piece to help him share his story with his daughter, and any other children he might have, decades from now.

 These plaques seal Erik’s story within them, protecting them from the effects of exposure to moisture and oxygen so that they won’t crack, fade, yellow or tear, unlike a simple paper hanging that will decay after only a few months.
 The longevity of these plaques will help create a lasting legacy, allowing the story of Erik’s early days in his business to be shared with friends and family alike.

 Erik’s work is simply amazing, and we hope that he continues to perfect his craft and enjoy the success that comes with being one of the best custom artists in the country, and that his family continues to enjoy plenty and happiness for the rest of their lives.

-If you would like to talk to Lanny Zeigel, the account manager that helped Erik Contreras with his plaque orders, please contact us online or by calling 1 800 548 3993.
+If you would like to talk to an account manager, please contact us online or by calling 1 800 548 3993.